 You can damage your alternator if you try to charge a battery with too low of a voltage reading, so your best move in that case is to use a dedicated battery charger.
 A good charger is a wise investment that can keep your vehicle charged during periods of little use, and it can revive your battery if the charge does get too low to start the car.
 Modern battery chargers are smart and use a series of programs to test, charge, re-test and shut down your battery to tend to it without causing damage or wasting electricity.

-Check out all the batteries and battery accessories available on NAPA Online, or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on how to charge a car battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the vehicle batteries and battery parts available on NAPAOnline, or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on how to charge a car battery or how to charge a dead car battery, chat with a knowledgeable expert at your local NAPA Auto Parts store.